 What do I do if I receive a notice from the IRS about my taxes?

 Don’t panic!
-The first thing to do is carefully read the notice—to determine why it was sent, what the IRS is requesting, and what they want you to do.
+The first thing to do is carefully read the noticeto determine why it was sent and what the IRS wants you to do.
 It may be nothing of importance; it may even be a notice in your favor.
-After reading it you should bring it to our attention.
+After reading it you should bring it to our attention as soon as possible.

 What do I need to bring when I am having my taxes prepared?

 Following is a list of the more common items you should bring if you have them.

 How long do I keep my records and tax returns?